 Best Tours & Top Things to Do in Sibiu

-A Sibiu day trip with a local tour guide can help you discover how Romanian, German and Hungarian heritage blend into the architecture, cuisine and customs of this popular tourist destination.
+Situated in the center of Romania and in the heart of Transylvania, Sibiu offers numerous opportunities for short trips to famous tourist attractions.
+Go on a guided day trip with a local guide to discover how Romanian, German and Hungarian heritage blend into the architecture, cuisine and customs of the region.

 - Brukenthal Museum